Two Places To Find Polish Food in North Carolina

 Isn’t it annoying when you’re mad for some good Polish food, you do an internet search and find a bunch of German or vaguely European restaurants?
 Hello, they’re not the same.
 Don’t worry, we’ve done the search for you – hey, we know how hard it is to find a good Polish place to eat in the south.
 It’s near darn impossible, not like up north, where you can’t throw a stone for hitting a Polish deli.

 But guess what?
-We found the places that serve Polish food in North Carolina and they’re all good.
+We found two places that serve Polish food in North Carolina and they’re both good

 J. Betski’s Raleigh, NC